 - Dilated pupils

 - Uncontrollable jaw clenching– usually due to increased anxiety and nervousness from drug use.

 - Long periods of wakefulness and a sudden “crash”

 If a loved one is exhibiting any of these signs, they may be using crystal meth.
-While they may not yet be addicted, addiction occurs rapidly with crystal meth due to the intense crash associated with meth.
-The crash and burn cause users to return to using crystal methg to escape the feelings like depression associated with the comedown.
+While they may not yet be addicted, addiction occurs rapidly with crystal meth due to the intense crash associated with using meth.
+The crash and burn causes users to return to using crystal meth to escape emotions like depression associated with the comedown.